-Maryland's use and distribution of SSBG funds is linked to the optimum use of various funding streams that the state has access to annually.
-As the State's welfare agency, SSBG funds are a part of the funding matrix of the pool of funds that are tied to the Social Services Time Study.
-SSBG funds used for social services are also aligned with the 10% Temporary Assistance to Needy Families (TANF) transfer.
+Maryland's use and distribution of SSBG funds is linked to the optimum use of various funding streams to which the state has access.
+As the State's welfare agency, SSBG funds are part of the funding matrix tied to the Social Services Time Study.
+In addition, Maryland makes use of the 10% Temporary Assistance to Needy Families (TANF) transfer to expand the funding available to children and families served by the SSBG.

-- 3. Description of Financial Operations System - (a) Description of the State's process of assigning costs:
+3. Description of Financial Operations System

+(a) Description of the State's process of assigning costs:

 All Social Services Block Grant expenditures are within the Department of Human Resources (DHR).
 As the single state agency responsible for the administration of one or more of the State Plans for public assistance (Title IV-A - TANF since 1996, IV-B, IV-E, and IV-D of the Social Security Act), DHR has a public assistance cost allocation plan in lieu of an indirect cost rate added to direct costs.
 Our public assistance cost allocation plan is submitted to and approved quarterly by the Division of Cost Allocation (DCA) of the U.S. Department of Health and Human Services (DHHS).
 The plan is a narrative description of the methods and procedures used in identifying, measuring and allocating costs.
-All costs incurred by DHR, with the exception of expenditures for financial assistance - food stamps, cash assistance, foster care maintenance payments - are included in our cost allocation plan by cost center.
+All costs incurred by DHR, with the exception of expenditures for financial assistance - food stamps, cash assistance, foster care maintenance payments, are included in our cost allocation plan by cost center.